• Skip to primary navigation

 • Disappear: If you’re certain your significant other is a gold digger, or if you just don’t want to take the chance, get away as fast as you can.
 Stop calling, change the locks and change your number.

-• Demand a prenup: If you suspect you’ve caught the attention of a gold digger, the mere mention of the word prenup will likely will send them packing.
+• Demand a prenup: If you suspect you’ve caught the attention of a gold digger, the mere mention of the word prenup will likely send them packing.

 • Stop the gravy train: State that you want to slow things down, and stop showering the other individual with gifts.
 The reaction will tell you everything you need to know.